Rhoban/onshape-to-robot/README.md

 `dof_head_pitch_inv` will result in a joint named `head_pitch` having the axis inverted with the one from the OnShape assembly.

-## Onshape-to-robot scripts
+## Onshape-to-robot commands

-Onshape-to-robot provide the following scripts:
+Onshape-to-robot provide the following commands:

 * `onshape-to-robot`: the main script that run the robot import (given a directory containing a `config.json` file, see below)